 Allium: “Cosmic Blue” ornamental onion.
 Smokey blue-purple flower globes.
 Loved by butterflies, hummers, and bees.
 Deer resistant.

-Asters: These pollinator friendly plants bloom from late summer through autumn.
-Woods Pink is a hardy perennial with pink daisylike flowers.
+Asters: These pollinator-friendly plants bloom from late summer through autumn.
+Woods Pink is a hardy perennial with pink daisy-like flowers.
 Starshine variety offers prolonged late season color with pure white blossoms with yellow eyes, atop deep olive green mounds of neat foliage.
 Excellent resistance to powdery mildew.
-Prince Calico offers tiny white daisy blooms with sparkling raspberry hued eyes atop deep purple foliage
+Prince Calico offers tiny white daisy blooms with sparkling raspberry hued eyes atop deep purple foliage.
+Eastern Star variety.
+Purple Dome.

 Coreopsis: Cosmo/daisy-like blooms come in a gorgeous array of colors.
 Some have fine, threadleaf foliage.
 All perennial, with long bloom times summer through autumn, deer resistant, sun loving, pollinator friendly.
 Deadheading will encourage prolonged blooms, often until first hard frost!
-Rosy pink Shades of Rose, creamy white with deep maroon Big Bang Star Cluster, pale yellow Moonbeam, Garnet red, rich ruby Red Satin, red with white edging Ruby Frost and glowing gold with deep red centers Bengal Tiger.
+Rosy pink Shades of Rose, pale yellow Moonbeam, bright Garnet and rich ruby Red Satin.

-Crocosmia: “Pink Carmine” with pink blooms.
+Crocosmia:“Pink Carmine” with pink blooms.
 Bulbs multiply and return every year.
 Shorter than most varieties, standing at about 24 in. tall.
+Red and yellow varieties now stocked as well!

 Dahlias: Juicy Blossoms.
 Deep red, pinks and yellow are currently in stock.
 Various heights.
 Bishop’s Children Mix, warm tones.
 More varieties to come as they become available.